How to Clean Silver Jewellery - Our Top Ten Tips!

 Oxidation is a completely natural process but can be sped up by things like skin cream, salty air, chlorine, and even pH unbalanced skin.
 Any of these will act as a catalyst for oxidation and dull your silver more quickly.
 So understanding how to clean silver jewellery to keep it as good as new is essential.

-We’ve put together some top tips on how to avoid this happening to your silver, and what to do when it does.
+We’ve pulled together some top tips on how to avoid this happening to your silver, and what to do when it does to keep it ready-to-wear at all times!

 TOP TEN TIPS for Cleaning Silver Jewellery

-- Keep your silver clean by using a liquid silver cleaner and polishing cloth to buff it back into shape.
-If you have any stones or crystal set into the jewellery use a polishing cloth on its own.
-These products can be found in any supermarket in the cleaning product aisles or hardware store.
+Keep your silver clean by using a liquid silver cleaner and polishing cloth to buff it back into shape.
+If you have any gemstones set into the silver, this can be a great way to clean any deposits around the setting.

 Next time you get one of those silica gel sachets in a new pair of shoes keep hold of it.
 These remove moisture from the air and will help keep your silver clean.
 Replace every so often.
 A stick of chalk will do just as well.

-Store your silver in anti-tarnish bags, or create your own at home by wrapping your silver jewellery in acid-free toilet paper and storing it in a ziplock bag.
+Store your silver in anti-tarnish bags, or create your own at home by wrapping your silver jewellery in acid-free paper and storing it in a ziplock bag.
+You can buy acid free paper from art stores.

-The Aluminium Foil Method - Fill a bowl with hot water, add a tablespoon of salt and stir until dissolved.
-Add some ribbons of aluminium foil to the bowl, followed by your silver jewellery.
-Stir then let sit for a couple of minutes.
+Tarnish is often a chemical reaction, a build up of sulphur sulphide on the surface of the silver which is a type of oxidation.
+Fill a bowl with hot water, add a tablespoon of salt and stir until dissolved.
+Add some ribbons of aluminium foil to the bowl followed by your silver jewellery.
+Stir then let sit for a couple of minutes to remove the sulphur from the silver.
 Remove your silver jewellery and rinse off with water.
 You may need to repeat this method a couple of times, but it works wonders!

 Don’t over polish your silver.
 Once or twice a year should be ample to keep tarnishing at bay.
 Polishing silver removes a micro-layer off the top of the item, so be wary of overdoing it